 As this involves multiplying the relative measures, it is known as the multiplicative model or scale.
-Returning to our earlier definition of interaction, if we take logarithms of Eq 13.8, we have $\ln RR{10} + \ln RR{01} = \ln RR{11}$ showing that additive effects on the logarithmic scale are equivalent to multiplicative effects (ie interaction) on the original scale.
-As we point out in Example 13.8, the risks of disease in jointly exposed individuals that are consistent with an additive arithmetic-scale model (scenario b) differ greatly from those that are consistent with an additive multiplicative-scale model (scenario c).
+Returning to our earlier definition of interaction, if we take logarithms of Eq 13.9, we have $\ln RR{10} + \ln RR{01} = \ln RR{11}$ showing that additive effects on the logarithmic scale are equivalent to multiplicative effects (ie interaction) on the original scale.
+As we pointed out in Example 13.9, the risks of disease in jointly exposed individuals that are consistent with an additive arithmetic-scale model (scenario b) differ greatly from those that are consistent with an additive multiplicative-scale model (scenario c).

 Returning to the stratified approach to data analysis, when the multiplicative-scale model holds, it can be shown that the RR for the primary exposure of interest will be the same in all strata of the extraneous variable(s).
-Thus, the equality of stratum-specific RRs provides a convenient test for interaction in the multiplicative scale.
-This is also the basis of the test of homogeneity of ORs in the Mantel-Haenszel procedure (Eq 13.8)-in Example 13.9 we use RRs instead of ORs to keep the arithmetic simple.
-A significant test result indicates that the stratum-specific ratios are not equal, or equivalently, that the joint effect of the 2 factors is not what would be predicted based on the singular effects of the 2 variables (ie the effect of one exposure factor
+Thus, the equality of stratum-specific RRs, provides a convenient test for interaction in the multiplicative scale.
+This is also the basis of the test of homogeneity of ORs in the Mantel-Haenszel procedure (Eq 13.6)-we used RRs in Example 13.9 instead of ORs to keep the arithmetic simple.
+A significant test result indicates that the stratum-specific ratios are not equal, or equivalently, that the joint effect of the 2 factors is not what would be predicted based on the singular effects of the 2 variables (ie the effect of one exposure factor depends on the level of the other exposure).
+This phenomenon is referred to as interaction or effect modification (Susser, 1973) in the multiplicative scale.